 When I had one and two kids, I meal planned sporadically but would still hit these points of frustration when the food ran out and the meals for the week were eaten.

 After kid three arrived, I realized that if I didn’t kick it in gear and get organized, we would all be going hungry unless we lived on pretzels and cracker crumbs from the nearly empty pantry.

 So What Is Meal Planning?

-Why it’s so hard, I can’t figure out, except for the fact that “sitting down” is not a frequent occurrence when we have small people to care for.
-Sitting down happens after the kids are in bed and the kitchen is cleaned up, when all you want to do is collapse on the couch.
+Why it’s so hard, I can’t figure out.
+Except for the fact that “sitting down” doesn’t happen often when we have small people to care for.
+Sitting down happens after the kids are in bed and the kitchen is cleaned up.
+Oh yeah, when all you want to do is collapse on the couch.

 Who would want to meal plan when you could watch Fixer Upper reruns?